deadfry42/gatchaterraria/README.md

 **PLAY HERE**: https://steamcommunity.com/sharedfiles/filedetails/?id=3261218686

-this is a mod that adds an npc called the "Retired Weaponsmith".
+this mod adds a new npc called the "Retired Weaponsmith" he is VERY annoying
-he is not a painter. no matter what he tells you, he is not a painter.
-this guy is a bastard. he takes every weapon in the world and sells it back to you.

-you have to deal with it and just use his weapons. good luck getting any other weapons outside of the ones he sells you.

-btw, his prices increase overtime, and the weapons you get will likely be awful
+he stole all of the weapons in the world, making every weapon unobtainable. instead, you need to get your weapons from him.

+each time you spin a new item from him, you get a random weapon, based on your progression ingame but each time the price goes up, and up, until you have to pay 5 platinum for a copper shortsword.

-there are temporary ways to reduce the amount you pay, but im not gonna tell you - read the code lol ;)
+there are ways to mitigate his prices, or get a better deal, or get the weapons you want, but it makes the game a LOT harder.

-additionally, there are ways to get a weapon you might want with certain items, which you will probably obtain during your playthrough

 good luck :)